Design & Engineering Technology

 - assemble a set of documents including cross-referencing, code review, checklists, coordination, and other planning methods.

-- identify diverse roles that utilize individual talents when working as members of a team to maximize accomplishment.
+- identify diverse talents within the team to fill specific roles when working as members of a design team to maximize achievement of project deliverables.

 - assess historical, cultural, human, aesthetic, environmental (sustainable), and social issues to be able to create change in the development of a built environment.